EvgeniiZaitsevCW/op-stack-devnet/single-node-no-docker.md

 3. If you previously set `"fundDevAccounts": true` in the section [4](#4-configure-the-network) you will have [Hardhat test accounts](https://hardhat.org/hardhat-network/docs/reference#initial-state) with a generous amount of native tokens (ETH) in the newly created L2 network to use.

-    Otherwise, to obtain some ETH in an L2 account, you will need to transfer the desired amount of ETH from that account to the `OptimismPortalProxy` contract within the L1 network and wait for the amount to appear in the L2 network.
+    Otherwise, to obtain some ETH in an L2 account, you will need to transfer the desired amount of ETH from that account to the `L1StandardBridgeProxy` contract within the L1 network and wait for the amount to appear in the L2 network.
 You can find the contract's address in the `op_env.sh` file.